-3.2.3 Flow volumes and frequency
+3.2.3 Flow Volumes and Frequency

 There are a number of waterways within the study area that are constructed drainage channels.
-Changes in the frequency and volume of runoff as a result of development is unlikely to have a significant detrimental impact on these constructed channels but some erosion could occur.
+Changes in the frequency and volume of runoff as a result of the Williamtown SAP is unlikely to have a significant detrimental impact on these constructed channels but some waterlogging, slumping and erosion could occur.

-The capacity of those channels however may be limited and additional stormwater runoff volumes from development may impact on the frequency and duration of nuisance flooding due to more frequent overbank flooding.
+The capacity of those channels may be limited and additional stormwater runoff volumes from the Williamtown SAP may impact on the frequency and duration of nuisance flooding due to more frequent overbank flooding.